rust-windowing/winit/src/changelog/unreleased.md

 - On Orbital, `MonitorHandle::name()` now returns `None` instead of a dummy name.
 - On macOS, fix `WindowEvent::Moved` sometimes being triggered unnecessarily on resize.
-- On MacOS, package manifest definitions of `LSUIElement` will no longer be overridden with the default activation policy, unless explicitly provided during initialization.
+- On macOS, package manifest definitions of `LSUIElement` will no longer be overridden with the default activation policy, unless explicitly provided during initialization.
+- On macOS `drag_window()` without a left click present, will result in error instead of panic.